2006 Mexican general election: Presidential candidates

 There were five registered candidates for the 2006 presidential election:

 A non-registered candidate, Víctor González Torres (nicknamed "Dr. Simi" after the mascot of his national drugstore franchise) made a massive marketing campaign to enter the election, in spite of not being registered as an official candidate, and ran as a write-in candidate.
 His popular slogan was "The same only cheaper", but his campaign slogan was "To serve God and the people of Mexico".
 Ironically, he frequently stressed the fact that he paid all of his own campaign expenses, thus being the "cheapest" candidate.
 He was not considered a formal candidate but many press sources still publish his sayings and complaints against IFE, while some sources consider him a sort of "comic relief".

 Assets, liabilities and annual expenses

-As of January 2005, only three candidates had made a public declaration of assets, liabilities and annual expenses.
-These figures were given in pesos, the total value of assets of each candidate follows at an exchange rate of 10.62 pesos to one United States dollar (Source: Banamex):
+As of January 2005 only three candidates had made a public declaration of assets, liabilities and annual expenses.
+These figures were given in pesos, the total value of assets of each candidate follows at an exchange rate of 10.62 pesos to one United States dollar.